spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 #### Google Tag Manager

-If you already have the [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager) integrated inещ your store, to use the technology legally, you need the cookie consent popup to appear on your Storefront.
+If you already have the [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager) integrated into your store, to use the technology legally, you need the cookie consent popup to appear in your stores.
 You can achieve that by using the Google Tag Manager with Usercentrics.

 To use Usercentrics with the Google Tag Manager, make sure that: